EEngblo/jyoh-homepage/content/authors/admin/_index.md

 - Visitors
 ---

 Hello, this is Jinyoung Oh.
-I'm a Masters student at Computer Architecture and Systems Laboratory [(CASys Lab)](http://casys.kaist.ac.kr/) at KAIST.
+I'm a Master's student at Computer Architecture and Systems Laboratory [(CASys Lab)](http://casys.kaist.ac.kr/) at KAIST.